 After that, choose Shopify as the target cart type and provide the source store’s URL into the blank bar.
 Enter the API Password of your Shopify store.
-You can get your API info easily with the instruction on the right of the form.
+Please watch this short video to see how to get your API info easily.

 2. Choose entities you want to migrate